spryker/spryker-docs/docs/scos/dev/migration-and-integration/202005.0/module-migration-guides/migration-guide-contentgui.md

 ---
 title: Migration Guide - ContentGui
 originalLink: https://documentation.spryker.com/v5/docs/mg-contentgui-201907
+originalArticleId: 14c2cd90-cdb4-4468-8650-9dcd77d62d6b
 redirect_from:
   - /v5/docs/mg-contentgui-201907
   - /v5/docs/en/mg-contentgui-201907
 ---

 ## Upgrading from Version 1.* to Version 2.*
-Version 2.0.0 of the `ContentGui` module introduces the [Content Items](https://documentation.spryker.com/docs/en/content-items-overview-201907) functionality that allows creating and managing content and later selecting where it should be inserted.
+Version 2.0.0 of the `ContentGui` module introduces the [Content Items](https://documentation.spryker.com/v5/docs/en/content-items-overview-201907) functionality that allows creating and managing content and later selecting where it should be inserted.

 The `ContentGui` module version 2.0.0 introduced the following changes: